Quartararo Takes Pole In Malaysia, Marquez Crashes - UrduPoint

 Spain's Maverick Vinales was second quickest, 0.103 off the pace, while Franco Morbidelli of Italy rounded out an all-Yamaha front row.

-Quartararo, who has dominated so far this weekend at the Sepang circuit, was fastest in the early stages of qualifying before Vinales took the lead and looked on course for victory.
+Quartararo, who had already set blistering times in practice at the Sepang circuit, was fastest in the early stages of qualifying.

+Valentino Rossi briefly took over before Vinales surged into the lead, and looked to be heading for victory.

 But the French rider raced a scorching lap in the dying stages to beat his Monster Energy Yamaha rival, and secure his fifth pole position of the season.

-The result is a major boost for Quartararo, who crashed out of the Australian MotoGP last week.
+The result is a major boost for Quartararo, who crashed out of the Australian MotoGP last week, and lifts his hopes of winning his first race in motorcyling's premier class on Sunday.

 There was disappointment however for Marquez, who clinched his sixth world title last month, after he crashed on turn two, meaning he will start in 11th position in Sunday's MotoGP.

+The Repsol Honda rider had been following Quartararo, in an apparent bid to get in the French rider's slipstream to help improve his time, but his bike skidded out of control.

-The Repsol Honda rider was flipped over his bike as it skidded out of control on the corner, and he rolled off the track and onto the grass.
+The Spaniard was violently thrown over the bike, rolled off the track and onto the grass, but got up and walked away without serious injury.

+His team said on Twitter that he had suffered bruising but had been declared fit.